Loading…

 Maestro welcomes them into every lesson, reads aloud, and cheers every new discovery.

-Young Composers mode (ages 4–8) uses rounded fonts, colorful note characters, and “Read to Me” narration.
-Standard mode (ages 9+) delivers the full conservatory curriculum.
-Choose once in Settings — everything adjusts automatically.
+Young Composers (ages 6–9) start here, with rounded fonts, colorful note characters, and “Read to Me” narration.
+As they grow, Junior Composers (10–13) and then Gradus Composers (14+) move into the full method at a faster pace.
+You choose the track in Settings — everything adjusts automatically.

-New lessons, score studies, and curriculum updates — sent directly to serious students of the craft.
+New lessons, score studies, and curriculum updates — a short note now and then, as the method grows.